-In the 2019/20 season Santtu-Matias Rouvali, whose “music-making positively blazes” (The Times), continues his positions as Chief Conductor of Gothenburg Symphony and Principal Guest Conductor of Philharmonia Orchestra, where in May 2019 he was announced as Principal Conductor Designate, succeeding Esa-Pekka Salonen.
-He will begin his tenure in 2021/22.
+In the 2020/21 season Santtu-Matias Rouvali continues as Chief Conductor of Gothenburg Symphony and as Principal Conductor Designate of the Philharmonia Orchestra, where he succeeds Esa-Pekka Salonen in 2021/22.
 Alongside these posts he retains his longstanding Chief Conductor position with Tampere Philharmonic Orchestra close to his home in Finland.

-In partnership with Tampere Philharmonic Orchestra and violinist Baiba Skride, they have recorded five concertos together with Orfeo — Nielsen, Sibelius, Bernstein, Korngold and Rozsa.
+With the Tampere Philharmonic Orchestra and violinist Baiba Skride, he recorded five concertos on the Orfeo label: Nielsen, Sibelius, Bernstein, Korngold and Rózsa.

-Alongside an extremely busy symphonic conducting career, as Chief Conductor in Tampere Rouvali has conducted Verdi’s La forza del destino and the world premiere of Olli Kortekangas’s My Brother’s Keeper (Veljeni vartija) with Tampere Opera in spring 2018.
+Alongside a busy symphonic conducting career, as Chief Conductor in Tampere he conducted Verdi’s La forza del destino, and the world premiere of Olli Kortekangas’s My Brother’s Keeper (Veljeni vartija) with Tampere Opera in spring 2018.

 Santtu-Matias Rouvali is represented by HarrisonParrott.